demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/MicrosoftDefenderAdvancedThreatProtection_description.md

 - [Client Credentials flow](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/exposed-apis-create-app-webapp?view=o365-worldwide)
 - [Authorization Code flow](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/exposed-apis-create-app-nativeapp?view=o365-worldwide)
 ### Authentication Using the Authorization Code Flow
-**Note**: When using the Authorization Code Flow, please make sure the user you authenticate with has the required role permissions.
+**Note**: When using the Authorization Code Flow, make sure the user you authenticate with has the required role permissions.
 See [this](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/initiate-autoir-investigation?view=o365-worldwide#permissions) as an example.
-1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
+1. To use a self-configured Azure application, add a new Azure App Registration in the Azure Portal.
+To add the registration, see this [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
 2. In the **ID** field, enter your Client/Application ID.
 3. In the **Key** field, enter your Client Secret.
 4. In the **Token** field, enter your Tenant ID .